ChatTemplar/Log-Searcher/README.md

 4.Put the Log file you want to scan in the same folder as the Log-Searcher.py

 4.Run the code: python Log-Searcher.py EXAMPLE.log

+LogSearcher os searches your pc for log files and lists them in a txt file.